 Chitimacha Tribal School will offer a menu of parent training and support activities throughout the next several years.
 Input from the parent advisory committee, Board of Education, families, and staff will be used in the development of a calendar of trainings and informational meetings.
-This input will also provide ideas for supports and information afforded to parents via newsletters, booklets, informational flyers, school sign, etc. Efforts to involve parents, as appropriate, in the training and support of other parents will be made.
-The CTS computer lab will be open after school for adult and student use until 4:00 p.m.
-Monday through Thursday.
+This input will also provide ideas for support and information afforded to parents via newsletters, booklets, informational flyers, school signs, etc. Efforts to involve parents, as appropriate, in the training and support of other parents will be made.